College of Health and Human Sciences to recognize 11 alumni and friends during the annual Celebration of Excellence

 research, internships, or other educational opportunities.

 Karen Hibbard- Karen Hibbard is the vice president of the Manhattan Area Chamber of Commerce and executive director of the Manhattan Convention and Visitors Bureau.
 She has taken part in many things contributing to the growth surrounding the Manhattan area, including being the founding member of the Flint Hills Tourism Coalition.
 Hibbard serves as a voice on several tourism issues both locally and statewide, including representing tourism on the Kansas State Fair Board of Managers.

 Jim Haney- Jim Haney currently serves as the Senior Director, Human Resources Business Partner for Williamson-Dickie NORA where he partners with senior business leaders in developing and supporting business strategies through organizational design and Human Capital Management.
 He joined Williamson-Dickie in February after 11 years with the Lee Brand, a former division of VF Jeanswear Limited Partnership based in Merriam, Kansas.

 The Trust Company- The Trust Company, an independent wealth management firm, provides financial planning, portfolio management and fiduciary administration services to individual, family, business and institutional clients.
 The firm opened its doors in 1992 and currently has five locations in three states, a professional staff of more than 30 employees, and assets under management exceeding $1.1 billion.

-This article was posted on Thursday, October 17, 2019, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Institute of Personal Financial Planning, Kinesiology.
+This article was posted on Thursday, October 17, 2019, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology, Personal Financial Planning.